casper-network/ceps/text/0088-contract-level-messages.md

 #### Inspecting the execution journal (off-chain metadata)
 When a transaction/deploy is processed, a log of the transforms that were applied to global state is emitted in the form of the execution results.
 Since every emitted message has a direct side-effect in global state by writing the message checksum, contract consumers can determine the sequence of the emitted messages by tracking the writes under the `Key::Message` in the log.
 By doing this, consumers can even track sequencing across messages emitted by multiple different contracts since the keys under which checksums are written are derived from the addressable entity hash.
 However this log of transforms is not committed in global state so consumers must ensure that the node providing the log can be trusted.

+#### Correlating block message sequence ids

+Each message gets assigned an unique sequence id within the block it was emitted in.
+For example, if in block with block time X contract A is executed and emits a message and then contract B is executed next and emits a different message, the first message will have block id 0, the second message will have block id 1.
+The value written under `Key::BlockMessageCount` will be `(X, 2)`.
+With this information available, we can strictly determine that the message generated by contract A was emitted before the one generated by contract B. We can be sure that this order is true because the checksum stored in global state is calculated by considering these block ids.
+We can also determine the exact number of messages that were emitted during the execution of this block.

 ## Rationale and alternatives